Get Started

 Some basic care tips:

-• When washing the printed fabrics use a gentle wash cycle
+• When washing the printed fabrics use a gentle wash cycle and cool water if possible

 • Avoid fabric softeners and bleach

-• Avoid ironing the prints
+• Avoid ironing the prints directly

-Fabric suitability
+Fabric compatibility

-Unlike sublimation, DTG printing is best used on natural fabrics like linen, cotton, bamboo, and related fabric blends.
 Why?
 The ink binds better with natural fabrics.
-Although natural fabrics are preferred when using DTG, this printing style can also be used on other types of fabrics.
-However, bear in mind that different fabric compositions can influence the garment’s ability to soak up the ink, resulting in a slightly different look and feel.
+Though natural fabrics are preferred when using DTG, this printing method will also work with fabric blends.
+However, different fabric compositions can influence the garment’s ability to absorb the ink, resulting in a slightly different look and feel.

-Many of us are looking for more sustainable alternatives when it comes to our daily lives.
-If you’re looking for a more eco-friendly printing method, then look no further than sublimation.
-The ink used in the sublimation process is non-toxic, meaning there are no harsh chemicals that heavily impact the environment.
-Another bonus of choosing sublimation as your printing method is that it doesn’t require much water as compared to other dye transfer techniques.
+Sustainable alternatives for daily items are in demand.
+If you’re looking for a more eco-friendly printing method, consider sublimation.
+The ink used in the sublimation printing process is non-toxic, meaning there are no harsh chemicals that heavily impact the environment.

-DTG is also a great print option when considering eco-friendliness.
 Since DTG is well-suited for printing one-offs, it allows you to avoid overproduction and textile waste in general.
-That’s mainly down to the fact you can order the exact amount of product you need and nothing goes to waste.
+That’s mainly due to the fact you can order the exact amount of products you need and nothing goes to waste.
 Obviously, when using an on-demand service like Printful, you eliminate the overproduction factor altogether.

 Source: Kornit